scala/docs.scala-lang/_sips/process-specification.md

 ### Design Stage -- Vote

-During the Committee meeting, the reviewers of any scheduled SIP present the SIP to the Committee, their recommendation, and explain why they made that recommendation.
+During the Committee meeting, the Managers of any scheduled SIP present the SIP to the Committee, their recommendation, and explain why they made that recommendation.
 After discussion, the Committee votes for advancing the SIP to the Implementation Stage.
 There are three possible outcomes: